COVID-19 related topics for healthcare professionals

 Join Nutricia at virtual ESPEN 2021

-This year the ESPEN congress on Clinical Nutrition & Metabolism, takes place virtually from 9 to 14 September.
-Visit Nutricia’s virtual booth, meet experts in live sessions and join the CPD accredited Nutricia’s Satellite Symposium, Sunday 12 September 5:00 – 6:30PM CET.
-The Nutricia Satellite Symposium ‘Stepping forward with patients’ will connect experience and evidence.
-Register for ESPEN now!
-More information will follow soon.
+This year the ESPEN congress on Clinical Nutrition & Metabolism, takes place from 9 to 14 September.
+Visit Nutricia’s virtual booth, meet experts in live sessions and join Nutricia's CPD accredited Satellite Symposium, Sunday 12 September from 5:00 – 6:30PM CET.
+Get access to the agenda and learn more about Nutricia’s presence at ESPEN by clicking on button below.

 Watch our free webinars for healthcare professionals

-To support distance learning during this period, Nutricia have brought together experts from a range of fields to present new data and information relating to COVID-19.
+To support distance learning, Nutricia have brought together experts from a range of fields to present new data and information relating to COVID-19.
 Subscribe to or watch our webinar series for the latest on the nutritional management of COVID-19 patients in ICU and post ICU discharge.
 Webinars are for healthcare professionals only.

 The threat of COVID-19 on iron deficiency anaemia rates